MarijaBorisov/ngsi-tools/README.md

 #### **Rules/Structures of Entity Types**
 NGSI Connector API has support for rules.
 They represent a key aspect of API by providing users with a platform for customizing aspects of data creation before sending data to Fiware Orion.

-Rules make sure that data which is sent to Fiware Orion keep its integrity and structure, and it becomes essentials when working with big files.
+Rules make sure that data that is sent to Fiware Orion keep its integrity and structure, and it becomes essentials when working with big files.
 Files can contain up to 3000 and more entities making sure that data is sent to Fiware Orion is of the right format, type, etc... become an almost impossible task, rules solve this problem by adding this layer to NGSI Connector API.

 In order to make the NGSI Connector more universal, the possibility for users to dynamically create and update various Entity Types and their structure is incorporated.
 Each structure sets the rules that will be used while parsing specific entities.
 It is mandatory to first upload the structure of each entity type that will be uploaded.
 Otherwise, the upload of entities of unknown structure would not be possible.